 - 12. While in the operator's position, start the engine and disengage the parking brake. - 13.
 Run the engine at 1/2 throttle and move the steering control levers to full forward and reverse 5 to 6 times. - 14.
 Engage the parking brake.
 Move the dump valve control levers to the "drive" position.
 See Figure 7-4. - 15.
 While in the operator's position, run the engine at 1/2 throttle.
 Release the parking brake, move the steering control levers to full forward and reverse 5 to 6 times.
 It may be necessary to repeat steps 12 to 15 until the air is completely purged from the system. - 16.
-Check the hydraulic system oil level as explained in Section 7.2.
+After the purge process is complete, remove the side top port plug from both transaxles to check the oil level.
+See Figure 7-2.
+If necessary, fill oil until the oil just appears at the bottom of each axle top port.